friendly/VCDR/README.md

 ### Bibliography files:

-At present, I have been keeping all source `.bib` and `.bst` files in a separate `localtexmf` tree, ourside VCDR.
+At present, I have been keeping all source `.bib` and `.bst` files in a separate `localtexmf` tree, outside VCDR.
 I'll have to move them here or else share a separate link.

 Typically, I use the utility `aux2bib` to extract the relevant entries, to